neophob/PixelController/README.md

 ### Non-rectangular LED matrix

-If you have a non-rectangular LED matrix you want to use with PixelController you can use the custom mapping feature.
-For example you wired up this Christmas tree (Resolution 9x12):
+If you have a non-rectangular LED matrix you want to use with PixelController you can use the custom mapping feature called `output.mapping`.
+While it's position define the target offset, the nr define the source, example:

+    output.mapping=5,8,2,...

+This means the first pixel gets the content of 5th pixel, the second pixel gets the content of the 8th pixel, the third pixel gets the content of the 2nd pixel and so on.

+For example you wired up this Christmas tree (Matrix resolution 9x12):

     -- -- -- -- XX -- -- -- --         -- -- -- -- 01 -- -- -- -- ( 09)
     -- -- -- XX XX XX -- -- --         -- -- -- 02 03 04 -- -- -- ( 18)